wacncontent/CustomizeTool/removeCommentOutput/includes/sql-database-include-ip-address-22-v12portal.md

 -->

-1. Log in through the [Azure preview portal](http://manage.windowsazure.cn/), at http://manage.windowsazure.cn/.
+1. Log in to the [Azure Management Portal](http://manage.windowsazure.cn/) at http://manage.windowsazure.cn/.

 2. In the left banner, click **BROWSE ALL**.
 The **Browse** blade is displayed.